 John K. Henderson, CFE, CPP – Principal Investigator and Security Consultant

 Mr. Henderson has over 32 years of criminal and civil investigative and law enforcement experience with the United States government.
 He has conducted and supervised criminal investigations into a variety of offenses including; fraud, narcotics, public corruption, Internal Affairs, money laundering, child pornography, terrorism and violent crimes.
-He served as an investigator on the FBI’s Joint Terrorism Task Force, and as Assistant Special Agent in Charge with the U.S. Department of Homeland Security, Federal Air Marshal Service.
+He served as an investigator on the FBI’s Joint Terrorism Task Force, and as Assistant Special Agent in Charge with the U.S. Department of Homeland Security.
 He has expertise in counter-terrorism and transportation security matters.

 He served as Director of Internal Affairs with the U.S. Department of Housing and Urban Development, Office of Inspector General; and as Resident Agent in Charge, Internal Affairs with the U.S. Customs Service.
 In these positions, He oversaw criminal and civil investigations concerning employee misconduct, bribery, fraud and theft as well as internal security, threats and physical security issues.
 As a Special Agent and Supervisory Special Agent with the U.S. Customs Service, he led investigations into major criminal conspiracies involving fraud, money laundering, narcotics smuggling and child pornography.
 He has received training in criminal investigations at the Federal Law Enforcement Training Center, Brunswick, GA, the FBI Academy, Quantico, VA as well as specialized training at a variety of venues.
 Following his federal government career he served as a Criminal Investigator with the Colorado Attorney General’s Office, in Denver, Colorado conducing Health Care Fraud investigations.